Construction of Fuchsian Schottky group with conformal boundary at infinity: CONSTRUCTION OF ARBITRARY FINITE RANK FUCHSIAN SCHOTTKY GROUP IN THE CONTEXT OF THE CLASSICAL SCHOTTKY GROUP

-In this section we have been constructed a purely hyperbolic generalized Schottky group, called Fuchsian Schottky group of rank $n$, $n$ $\in$ $\mathbb{N} - \{1\}$, using $2n$ semi-circles on the hyperbolic plane, $\mathbb{H}$, whose centres on the real projective line, $\mathbb{RP}^1$.

-\begin{prop} Any rank $n$ $\in$ $\mathbb{N} - \{1\}$, Fuchsian Schottky group contains orientation preserving isometries of $\mathbb{H}$ as side-pairing transformations. \end{prop}
+In this section we have constructed a purely hyperbolic generalized Schottky group, called the Fuchsian Schottky group of rank $n$, $n$ $\in$ $\mathbb{N} - \{1\}$, using $2n$ semi-circles in the hyperbolic plane, $\mathbb{H}$, with centers lying on the real projective line, $\mathbb{RP}^1$.\\ \begin{prop} Any rank $n$ $\in$ $\mathbb{N} - \{1\}$, Fuchsian Schottky group contains orientation preserving isometries of $\mathbb{H}$ as side-pairing transformations. \end{prop}